theBlue0x/docs/docs/index.md

 *   _availableOnly_ is _true_ to include only offers with non-zero supply and limit, but is ignored when both _currency_ and _account_ are given (optional, does not apply to expected offers)
 *   _sortByRate_ is _true_ to sort by rate (optional, applies only to expected offers, which are returned in expected order of execution by default)
 *   _firstIndex_ is a zero-based index to the first offer to retrieve (optional, does not apply to expected offers)
-*   -lastIndex_ is a zero-based index to the last offer to retrieve (optional, does not apply to expected offers)
+*   _lastIndex_ is a zero-based index to the last offer to retrieve (optional, does not apply to expected offers)
 *   _requireBlock_ is the block ID of a block that must be present in the blockchain during execution (optional)
 *   _requireLastBlock_ is the block ID of a block that must be last in the blockchain during execution (optional)